Essential Works

 This project was Gómez-Peña's infamous pirate TV broadcast.
 A live military satellite transmission interrupts the nightly news in an act of "guerrilla television".

 This classic piece of para/fictional art presented the artist as a "post-NAFTA Cyber-Aztec" pirate who commandeered a commercial TV signal from his underground "Vato bunker," where virtual reality meets border art in a collage of footage ranging from home movies, excerpts of earlier GP's performances, Mexican movies, political commentary, etc. Radical politics, autobiographical material, "reverse anthropology" and parodic traces of media broadcasts comprise the content of this legendary video art piece.
 Later distributed by Video Data Bank.
-To purchase the video please visit VDB.

 “A cross between Oscar Wilde and Lenny Bruce, witty and gritty and brilliant, Gómez-Peña stretches language to the breaking point, coining words and code shifting at will...
 Anyone interested in contemporary performance theory should read his books.
 For the rest of us, it is a cultural roller-coaster ride with decidedly satirical seat belts." -Publishers Weekly